 Our achievements in fuel management during a financial year are described in the annual Fuel management report.
 The report provides a statewide overview of performance as well information on each of our regions.

-An overview of the performance from the past two years is shown in the fact sheet below:
+An overview of the performance from the first two years is shown in the fact sheets below:

 - Fact sheet – Fuel management report 2013–14 (PDF, 87.7 KB)